-Our Adolphe Sax & Cie office and showroom are housed in a beautiful art-nouveau building in Bruges.
+Our Adolphe Sax & Cie office and showroom are housed in Bruges.

 Easily accessible by car with free parking, and within walking distance of the train station.